mvolkmann/blog/src/zig.md

 follow it with square brackets containing an index.
 For example, `dice_rolls[2] = 6;`.

+Bounds checking is performed on array element accesses at compile-time for known indexes and at run-time for run-time indexes.

 To get a subset of an array as a slice, reference a range of its items.
 For example, `dice_rolls[2..4]` gives a "slice" of the items at index 2 and 3.
 Note that the `..` operator creates a range where the upper bound is exclusive.